antfu/antfu.me/pages/posts/publish-esm-and-cjs.md

 module.exports = require('jiti')(null, { interopDefault: true })('/Users/antfu/unbuild-test/src/index')
 ```

-Instead of the distribution of your code bundle, the dist files are not redirecting to your source code with a wrap of [`jiti`](https://github.com/unjs/jiti) - another treasure hidden in the [@unjs](https://github.com/unjs) org. `jiti` provides the runtime support of TypeScript, ESM for Node by transpiling the modules on the fly.
+Instead of the distribution of your code bundle, the dist files are now redirecting to your source code with a wrap of [`jiti`](https://github.com/unjs/jiti) - another treasure hidden in the [@unjs](https://github.com/unjs) org. `jiti` provides the runtime support of TypeScript, ESM for Node by transpiling the modules on the fly.
 Since it directly goes to your source files, there won't be a misalignment between your source code and bundle dist - thus there is no watcher process needed!
 This is a huge DX bump for library authors, if you still not getting it, you shall definitely grab it down and play with it yourself.

 #### Bundleless Build